xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 Notes about previous `Fastfile` file:

-* Defines two before_integration lanes for both production and staging environments in order to setup correct apps identifier using the `Appfile`.
+* Defines two `before_integration` lanes for both production and staging environments in order to setup correct apps identifier using the `Appfile`.
 * Build, git and deploy actions are encapsulated in the `after_integration` lane.
-This allow as to have production and staging lanes that, basically, will setup some parameters and invoke the internal `after_integration` lane.
+This allow us to have production and staging lanes that, basically, will setup some parameters and invoke the internal `after_integration` lane.
 * `ensure_git_status_clean` will check if bot's working folder has changes and will fail in such case.
 This will ensure that the bot’s working copy is exactly the same to the remote repository files.
-As we are changing local files on our `deploy` lane, if something went wrong we'll want to reset all of them.
-So we added the action `reset_git_repo` on `error` block.
+As we are changing local files on our `after_integration` lane, if something went wrong we'll want to reset all of them.
+So we added the action `reset_git_repo` in the `error` block.
 * The command `xcrun xcodebuild -exportArchive` requires a configuration file specified with the option `-exportOptionsPlist`.
-We created ExportOptions.plist within `fastlane` folder and its content its similar to:
+We created the file `ExportOptions.plist` within `fastlane` folder and its content its similar to:

 {% highlight xml %}

 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">
 <plist version="1.0">